 Voters go to the polls in Rutherglen and Hamilton West by-election

-Voters will go to the polls on Thursday in the Rutherglen and Hamilton West by-election.
+Voters are going to the polls in the Rutherglen and Hamilton West by-election.

 The seat was vacated after former SNP MP Margaret Ferrier was ousted in a recall petition.